nus-cs3281/2021/students/wxwxwxwx9/knowledge.md

 Debugging hydration issues is not easy but here are some resources that really helped me in rectifying the hydration issues when implementing SSR on MarkBind:
 - [Understand and solve hydration errors in Vue.js](https://www.sumcumo.com/en/understand-and-solve-hydration-errors-in-vue-js)
 - [What to do when Vue hydration fails](https://blog.lichter.io/posts/vue-hydration-error/)

-In my opinion, there aren't many resources out there for Vue SSR as compared to React SSR.
-Thus, if the resources for Vue SSR are not sufficient, you may want to reference some of the React SSR resources; the principles for both should be somewhat similar.

 ## Other Challenges Faced when Implementing SSR for MarkBind